Should you visit Finland in winter?

 It’s always dark in Finland!

 Of course, the further north that you go in the winter the hours of darkness are longer, but in Tampere in January we had daylight for at least six hours a day.
-Yes, often the daylight was a soft dove-grey as the falling snow curled over everything and it felt like peering through fogged up glasses but snow also reflects, so once it was dark, everything had a cool glow aobut it.
+Yes, often the daylight was a soft dove-grey as the falling snow curled over everything and at times it was like peering through fogged up glasses but snow also reflects, so once it was dark, everything had a cool glow about it.

 The Finnish language makes no sense to anybody: unless they are Finnish!

 Yep!
 I can’t argue with this one BUT despite always apologising for their bad English, the majority of Finns that I met spoke impeccable English.
 And Swedish.
 And sometimes Russian or another language or three.
 In my six days there I managed to learn two words – kiitos which is thank you and hei which is hello.
 And I have subsequently learnt that the Finns do not use all of the letters which are available to them in their alphabet.